ankicommunity/anki-devops-services/README.md

     base_media_url = /msync/

 for some reason, **neither on the desktop nor on the mobile client should you append `/sync/` to the sync base url BUT you should append `/msync/` to the media sync url**.
 Finding this out took me 30-60 minutes, hope I've saved you this time.

+For more information on this strange phenomenon and on what url to specify when, see the proxy configuration above.

 ## Android Device